Find a spider by...

 is said to be most active at night, tending to hide in a leafy retreat during the daylight hours

-large spider it does not appear aggressive towards humans and is not known to have seriously harmed any human
+large spider this species is not significantly aggressive towards humans and is not known to have venom that can seriously harmed a human

 The bright colours and smooth upper surfaces of this spider have led to it being given the common name of the enamel (or enamelled) spider.